Fani Willis plans to defy subpoena and skip Senate hearing

 Willis’ lead attorney, former Gov. Roy Barnes, told The Atlanta Journal-Constitution on Thursday that Willis “will not appear until there has been a judicial determination of the validity of the subpoena.”

-Bill Cowsert, the Athens Republican who leads the Senate committee, did not respond to a request for comment ahead of the hearing.
+Bill Cowsert, the Athens Republican who leads the Senate committee, told The AJC he would seek to enforce the summons in court if Willis fails to appear.

+“I am very disappointed that an elected official such as Ms. Willis, who is elected to enforce the law, believes that she is above it,” Cowsert said.
+“However, I am not surprised that she refuses to obey a lawful subpoena, given her previous conduct and actions.”

 The investigative committee was created earlier this year as nine defendants in Willis’ election interference case, including former President Donald Trump, sought to disqualify Willis from the prosecution because of her romance with Wade, the special prosecutor she hired to oversee the case.
 Wade was forced to resign in March at the behest of a Fulton judge, who said either Wade or Willis needed to step aside to bolster public confidence amid a ballooning public spectacle.